FabianSalge/FabianSalge/README.md

 Computer Science Student @ University of Strathclyde
 ----------------------------------------------------

 I am currently in my third year of my BSc Hons Computer Science.
 I have worked with: Java, Python and a bit of React.
-Currently I am especially interested in computer vision and ai.
+Currently I am especially interested in computer vision and AI.

 *   🌍  I'm based in Glasgow
 *   ✉️  You can contact me at [salgefabian@gmail.com](mailto:salgefabian@gmail.com)